How to get to the Red Creek Fir in Port Renfrew, BC

 - Cross the long bridge over the San Juan River and stay to the right on Deering until you cross a second single lane bridge and come to a “T” in the road.

-- Turn RIGHT at the T and start heading towards Lake Cowichan on Harris Creek main.
+- Turn RIGHT at the T and start heading towards Lake Cowichan on the Pacific Marine Circle Route.

-- Travel along Harris Creek main for approximately 12 km. where you will hit a major fork in the road.
+- Travel along the Pacific Marine Circle Route for approximately 12 km. where you will hit a major fork in the road.
 Turn RIGHT at the fork.
 You will now be heading onto a gravel road.

 - Keep RIGHT on this road watching for signs put up to guide you to the tree until you cross a bridge over the San Juan River again.